Use Case

 • Treat the linked analysis as the creative reference and the script as the execution layer you customize.

-How is structured ideation different from just scrolling TikTok for inspiration?
+How is a sourcing system different from scrolling for inspiration?

-Won't all clients get the same ideas if they're in similar niches?
+Will all my accounts get the same ideas if they are in similar niches?

 Other Use Cases